 The special atmosphere attracts wine fans and people from all over Europe, with more than 100 000 visitors.
-Every local winery offers samples of its wine accompanied with local delicacies.
+Every local winery offers samples of its wine accompanied by local delicacies.
 If you want to experience la dolce vita, this is the perfect event to spend some interesting hours with your friends.
 The end of the Festa dell’Uva e del Vino is celebrated with large fireworks.

 Night of Enchantment, Desenzano

 In the last few weeks of summer, the sky turns into a shining sea with classical and modern dance performances, poetry readings and other spectacular activities that will enchant your senses.
-This unforgettable festival has reached the 29th edition and has a specific program.
+This unforgettable festival has reached its 29th edition and has a specific program.
 The entire spectacle is on the Lake Garda: boats are twinkling with thousands of candles and floating candles are released onto the lake.
 Don’t miss the light festival and the magnificent pyrotechnic show!
 Will leave you all with the nose in the sky!

 Opera Festival at the Arena di Verona

 Who of you will be our guest?
 In a truly unique location, close to Lake Garda, you’ll be seduced by the magic of the Opera Festival in Verona and its amazing scenography.
-From June to September, you’ll have the opportunity to discover the magical setting of an ancient Roman amphitheater and to listen to the evocative productions of great musicians.
-Nabucco, Rigoletto and Madama Butterfly are among the most appreciated operas of the Arena calendar.
+From June to September, you’ll have the opportunity to discover the magical setting of an ancient Roman amphitheatre and to listen to the evocative productions of great musicians.
+Nabucco, Rigoletto and Madama Butterfly are among the most appreciated operas on the Arena calendar.
 Also, Roberto Bolle, a famous Italian dancer has his own special show accompanied by artists from the biggest international dance companies.
-Be ready to enrich your stay at Lake Garda by participating at this unforgettable event.
+Be ready to enrich your stay at Lake Garda by participating in this unforgettable event.
 A short trip to Verona is a must!

 Sardellata al Pal del Vo, Lake Garda